DWalz/sdi-25/docs/exercise18.md

 # Exercise 18: Enhancing your web server

+> Click [here](https://github.com/DWalz/sdi-25/tree/main/exercise18) to view the solution in the repository.

 ## Adding a DNS Entry for the Web Server

 Reaching the web server using the IP is possible but not very convenient.